ziadoz/grokking-algorithms/notes.md

 **HTTPs and Diffie Hellman Key Exchange:**

-An algorithm used in HTTPs to generate private and public keys a server can exchange.
+An algorithm used in HTTPS to generate private and public keys a server can exchange.

 The client and server each generate a private key, and a common pattern, which is overlayed on their private key to produce public keys which can be exchanged and used to decrypt each others messages.